jsonquerylang/jsonquery-website/src/content/reference.md

 ## lt (`<`)

 Test whether `a` is less than `b`.
-The operator only supports comparing numbers with numbers or comparing strings with strings.
+The operator supports comparing two numbers, two strings, or two booleans.

 ```text
 a < b